ThingEngineer/PHP-MySQLi-Database-Class/readme.md

-To utilize this class, first import MysqlDb.php into your project, and require it.
+To utilize this class, first import Mysqldbi.php into your project, and require it.

 <pre>
 <code>
-require_once('MysqlDb.php');
+require_once('Mysqlidb.php');
 </code>
 </pre>